ionic-team/ionic-portals/website/docs/getting-started/iOS-all-in-one.md

 </CodeBlock>

 And then run `pod install`.

+### Add the Portals key

 After installation of Portals we can setup the Portals key.
 Then the application is ready to have its first Portal configured.
+A typical place to do so is in the `AppDelegate` `application(_:didFinishLaunchingWithOptions)` method.
+There, you can use the [PortalsRegistrationManager](https://ionic-portals-ios.vercel.app/documentation/ionicportals/portalsregistrationmanager) to register:

 ```swift {9} title=AppDelegate.swift
 import UIKit